 Volunteers to Educate Healthcare Students about Disability

 The Health Promotion/Healthcare Parity program has been working to include disability education for healthcare students at The Ohio State University Colleges of Medicine and Nursing.
-In correspondence with the development of the new LeadServeInspire medical curriculum at College of Medicine, we have been working to include projects and activities where students directly interact with volunteers who have disabilities in both informal and formal experiences.
+In correspondence with the development of the new LeadServeInspire medical curriculum at College of Medicine, we have been working to include formal and informal opportunities for students to directly interact with volunteers who have disabilities.
 At the College of Nursing, advanced nursing students in the Family Nurse Practitioner (FNP) program have engaged with volunteers with disabilities who are acting as panel discussants and as volunteer patients.
 Read more about our efforts to include disability education in healthcare curriculum at OSU here.

 Disability Continuing Education for Healthcare Providers